 ASSOU Speaker, Andrew Ensslin, invites faculty to attend ASSOU meetings, which are held every Tuesday at 6:00 (not tomorrow since they have an event planned).

 Ensslin aked how student attendance on Senate Committees has been.
 Waters explained that this is a complicated issue and is different for each committee.
-She has been working with Kyle Ragsdale on bylaws changes and other aspects of policy related to student membership in committees
+She has been working with Kyle Ragsdale on bylaws changes and other aspects of policy related to student membership in committees.

 Waters announced that Cochran will be presenting his research in Reno next month at a Communications conference and offered her congratulations to him for his outstanding scholarship.